r-lidar/lidR/README.md

 # Install lidR from github

 Since version 1.1.0 the package contains C++ code.
 The process to install the package from github for Windows users is more complex than before as you need developpement tools to be able to compile C++ code.
+Windows users can download and install a binary version of the package (not necesseraly up-to date; curently 1.1.0)

 ## Install development tools